shadowfaxthewhitehorse/powerbivizs/README.md

 #
 #
 Note that folders have been created for some of the series.
 Please refer to both the root directory as well as the folder to get all the files for a particular series.

+Most of the dashboards were used for a company's education offering (the company's offering was MOOCs to teach tech skills.)

 #
 #